Michealdgreat/MNEWSAPP/README.md

 # MNewsApp

-MNewsApp is a mobile application built with .NET MAUI that provides users with the latest news articles.
+MNewsApp is a Cross-Platform mobile application built with .NET MAUI that provides users with the latest news articles from Newsapi.org.
 It utilizes the News API to fetch and display news articles based on keywords and other criteria.
 The app also handles different scenarios such as API key management and connection errors.

 ## Features